 The initiative for a fieldlab first arose during a project for the Coastguard Netherlands in 2017 and 2018, called Breedband Noordzee (Broadband North Sea).
 It examined the possibilities to be expected over the next five years to obtain broadband connectivity at sea.
 The study defined broadband solutions for the maritime environment and broadly identified the Coast Guard's current and future needs for digital connectivity.
+And yes: also at that time we knew about the ambitious plans for Dutch Offshore Wind Farm Zones and a Brexit was lurking!

 In addition to satellite connections, Wi-Fi, DAB+ and VDES, 5G in the 700 MHz band was identified as an important contender to provide a lot of the required broadband in near future for the operational area of the Coast Guard, maybe even for the entire Dutch continental shelf.
 Extra attention was paid to the territorial waters, for which, according to this study, 5G coverage could (technically) easily be obtained for the public mobile networks from land, when this long-range spectrum would become available in 2020.